 Spring has arrived, and so have the promises of that pesky little bunny with his eggs full of chocolate and jelly beans!
 Indulging in a few delicious seasonal treats is always fun (Cadbury Eggs, anyone?), but a basket of giant chocolate bunnies and bags of sugary candy + a kid usually doesn’t make for the best day.

-Avoid the sugar high-driven meltdowns and inevitable crashes and sluggishness by thinking outside the basket for this year’s Easter treats.
+You can avoid the sugar high-driven meltdowns and inevitable crashes and sluggishness by thinking outside the basket for this year’s Easter treats.
+That’s why I created a list of my top 10 non candy easter basket ideas!
 Easter is a great time to give kids a basket of thoughtfully selected small items that will help them look forward to the spring and summer weather or provide them with refreshed craft, art or reading supplies.

-Since 52 Small Changes for the Family is all about easy and achievable tweaks you can make to your family’s life, we’ve compiled a list of some of our favorite Easter basket gifts that your kids will absolutely love while avoiding candy and cheap plastic toys.
+My book, 52 Small Changes for the Family is all about easy and achievable tweaks you can make to your family’s life.
+This is an easy change that I hope will pay off in beautiful day for family time, minus the melt-downs.
+Below, we’ve compiled a list of some of our favorite non candy Easter basket ideas that your kids will absolutely love while avoiding candy and cheap plastic toys.

 There are so many choices here.
 This is a great chance to give a family favorite that your child will treasure or add to his or her favorite series collection.
-Selecting a story that is connected to being grateful or kind or generous to others is always a good choice.
+Selecting a story that is connected to being grateful or kind or generous to others is always a relevant choice around the Easter holiday.
 Some of our favorites include The QuiltMaker’s Gift, Stone Soup and Have You Filled a Bucket Today.
 For older kids, consider something inspirational like Anna Quindlen’s A Short Guide to a Happy Life.

 Gardening Tools and Seeds